phreak1n/clockwerk/README.md

 # ClockWerk
-Autonomus All-Purpuse-Vehicle-Platform for testing and having fun...
+Autonomus All-Purpuse-Vehicle-Platform

-## 3D-Print
+## Goal
+Creating a testing-platform to connect software with the real world.
+It should be as customizable as posible and easy to print.

-## Assembly
+## Parts

+All parts are listed in PARTS.md

 ## ToDo

+### ToDo - Parts

+- choose motor
+- choose damper
+- choose singelboardcomputer
+- choose micorcontroller
+- choose sensors

-### ToDo Main
+### ToDo - CAD

+- finish frame
+- create beltdrive
-- create model
+- create suspension
-- make part list
-- make it remote controllable
-- create rpi-platform
+- create motorholder

-### ToDo Model
+### ToDo - Software
+- recieve signals from the remote
-- create suspension carrier
+- create a mixer for beltdrive
-- add parallel teethtracks
+- drive motors by ESC
--
+- recive signals from sensors

-## Restrictions
-- all parts should be printable with a 220mm x 220mm print bed

 by Calli Brucke 2019